wyhwong/CATBOT/README.md

     1. Binance API, to query time series data from Binance
     2. Compose of time series models, to analyze queried time series data and forecast the future trend
         a.
 AutoARIMA
         b.
-LSTM (Can be disabled in config file to spare computational power)
+LSTM (Need to be enabled in config file to spare computational power)
         c.
 LightGBM

 ---